AlexSkrypnyk/drupal_extension_scaffold/README.md

 3. Copy the contents of the downloaded archive into your module's repository.
 4. Replace `drupal_module_scaffold` with the machine name of your module.
 5. Adjust several lines in `.gitattributes`.
+6. Remove `.github/test-scaffold.yml` file.
-6. Commit and push to your new GitHub repo.
+7. Commit and push to your new GitHub repo.
-7. Login to your CI and add your new GitHub repository.
+8. Login to your CI and add your new GitHub repository.
 Your project build will start momentarily.
-8. Configure deployment to [drupal.org](https://drupal.org) (see below).
+9. Configure deployment to [drupal.org](https://drupal.org) (see below).

 ## Deployment